yugr/rust-slides/materials/materials.md

 - How to speed up this rust code?
 I’m measuring a 30% slowdown versus the C++ version: https://users.rust-lang.org/t/how-to-speed-up-this-rust-code-im-measuring-a-30-slowdown-versus-the-c-version/1488
 - Goals and priorities for C++: https://internals.rust-lang.org/t/goals-and-priorities-for-c/12031/32 (some points on Rust perf features like lack of fast-math or move semantics)
 - Zero cost abstractions: Rust vs C++: https://www.rottedfrog.co.uk/?p=24
+- Evaluating Languages for Bioinformatics: https://github.com/rjray/mscs-thesis-project
+- Rust is now overall faster than C in benchmarks: https://www.reddit.com/r/rust/comments/kpqmrh/rust_is_now_overall_faster_than_c_in_benchmarks/

 # Rust-specific opts